digitalist/systemdrop/README.md

 ## 2. Rationale
 There are two main reasons to migrate from Linux to FreeBSD
-- SystemD: abomination-from-another-dimension, ever mutating monster.
+1. SystemD: abomination-from-another-dimension, ever mutating monster.
 Monolithic piece of architectural nightmare that turned Linux into a horrible altar of stupidity.
 If you ever heard of KISS principle, failsafe system, loose coupling: it's not  about systemd

-- Six years is a long enough time to know Linux like a good friend.
+2. Six years is a long enough time to know Linux like a good friend.
 I don't need to have a linux desktop to avoid context switching when working with servers.
 I want to try another flavour of OS.
 Another community, find something new and something better

+3. clang/LLVM included!

 - Small target: make everything as good as it was in Linux.
 - Ideal target: better than Linux (thanks, systemd it's an easy target now)